Select and Move

 By setting this value to 0, the transformation has no effect and the layer returns to its original place when it was added to the stack - in the center of the composition.

 Note that you don't have to limit yourself to the 0-1 interval.
-If a layer in the center of the composition is moved 200 pixels to the right and the Amount is set to 2.0, then the movement will be twice as much, bringing the layer 400 pixels to the right.
+If a layer in the center of the composition is moved 200 pixels to the right and the Amount is set to 2.0, then it will move twice as much, bringing the layer 400 pixels to the right.

 Similarly, setting this value to -2.0 will not only move the layer twice as far, but it will also move it in the other direction, to the left at -400 pixels.